The Origin of Smokey’s Autobiography

 The fourth section of the book covers his years of inventing inside and outside of racing.
 Smokey’s 10 patents don’t begin to cover the breadth and depth of his inventing.
 His work with the car companies and on the racetrack led to a host of developments that have improved surface transportation for everyone.
 The value of some of his ideas and inventions, like his famous hot vapor engine, were never fully realized.

 Many books have been written about the last 50 years of American history, but few are this entertaining, revealing and introspective all at the same time.
 Real stories from World War II, stock cars, the automotive industry and the Mexican Road Race are just a few of the elements in Smokey’s autobiography.
-They combine to make Best Damn Garage in Town: The World According to Smokey one of the most interesting books in a long time.
+They combine to make Best Damn Garage in Town one of the most interesting and honest books in a long time.